 What you’re actually saying: In Germany, you just called someone an a**hole.
 Now who’s the…

-What you meant by it: If you’re flashing the backward peace sign, we’re going to assume you’re posing for a picture or taking a selfie.
+What you meant by it: If you’re flashing the backwards peace sign, we’re going to assume you’re posing for a picture or taking a selfie.

 If someone sees you: You just gave them the equivalent of the middle finger if you’re in the U.K., Australia, Ireland or New Zealand.
 Whoops!